Carpool Savings Calculator

 How to Use the Carpool Savings Calculator

-To get the most accurate estimate, fill in each field as realistically as you can:
+To get the most accurate estimate, fill in each field as realistically as you can.
+Think in terms of a typical commute rather than an unusually easy or unusually expensive day.

 Formulas Used in the Calculator